How to connect your garden building to the internet

 This scenario is much more common due to the fact that the majority of home routers are in the front rooms, but garden buildings are installed at the back.
 Running a thick cable through the house is not too practical, and if you want to hide it, it can be quite expensive.

-To solve this issue in a neat, reliable and inexpensive way we recommend to install your new internet socket somewhere on the back wall of your house, close to an existing electrical socket.
+To solve this issue in a neat, reliable and inexpensive way we recommend installing your new internet socket somewhere on the back wall of your house, close to an existing electrical socket.

 Now you will need a WiFi signal repeater, which will connect to your existing WiFi making the signal stronger.
 We have been testing a few of them and at the moment the one which seems to perform the best is TP-LINK RE45 from Currys.
 It has an external output socket to send the signal through a cable, which is exactly what you need.